Action Network · Data Study · World Cup 2026

 Methodology

 What we measured: Total minutes across all club and international competitions from 1 August 2025 through June 2026, excluding the FIFA Club World Cup.
-Data covers all 26 USA World Cup squad members across 10 nations: France, Brazil, Spain, Argentina, Germany, Belgium, Netherlands, Portugal, Norway, and the USA.
+Data covers all 26 USA World Cup squad members.
+Nation comparisons cover six squads: the USA and the five nations leading World Cup winner odds at time of publication (France, England, Spain, Portugal, Argentina).

 Fatigue Index: Normalised 0–100 within the USA squad.
 The player with the highest total minutes (Chris Richards, 4,609) scores 100.
 The lowest (Giovanni Reyna, 758) scores 0.
 All others scale proportionally.
 The index is squad-relative, not cross-national.